HubBucket-Team/blazingdb-ral/README.md

 - BLAZINGDB_IO_INSTALL_DIR
 - GOOGLETEST_INSTALL_DIR

-Finally, if don't want to use conda and need the nvstrings library, just download https://anaconda.org/nvidia/nvstrings/0.0.3/download/linux-64/nvstrings-0.0.3-cuda9.2_py35_0.tar.bz2 and uncompress the folder, this folder is the NVSTRINGS_HOME.
+Finally, if don't want to use conda and need the nvstrings library, just download https://anaconda.org/nvidia/nvstrings/0.0.3/download/linux-64/nvstrings-0.0.3-cuda9.2_py35_0.tar.bz2 and uncompress the folder, this folder is the NVSTRINGS_INSTALL_DIR.

 # Integration Tests